Khaidde/GB-Emulator/README.md

 # GB-Emulator

-A high-accuracy Gameboy/Gameboy Color emulator written in C++.
-This project is mainly meant to be a learning exercise in C++ and assembly.
+A Gameboy/Gameboy Color emulator aimed at accuracy.
+This project is meant to be a learning exercise in C++.
 There are a ton of other gameboy emulators such as Gambatte, BGB and SameBoy which have better UIs, debuggers, and accuracy.
-I just thought creating my own emulator would be more fun.
+I am doing this as a fun side project.

 # TODO